UMM-CSci/senior-seminar/resources/FindingSources.md

 <br />
 It is up to the student to search for sources and to discuss with their adviser and the senior seminar instructor what is available.
 If no new sources are available, but the topic is interesting, we may suggest widening the topic or we may be ok with the student using somewhat older sources.

 Some senior seminar papers are survey papers and cover more than three sources.
-For instance, see[Concurrent Compaction in JVM Garbage Collection by Jacob Opdahl](../seminars/Fall2015/Opdahl.pdf) ([Fall 2015](../seminars/Fall2015)).
+For instance, see [Concurrent Compaction in JVM Garbage Collection by Jacob Opdahl](../seminars/Fall2015/Opdahl.pdf) ([Fall 2015](../seminars/Fall2015)).

 We also want to make sure that you are presenting a reasonably complete picture of the state of the art in a specific area.
 Thus your three primary sources shouldn't all come from the same author or group of authors.